mkrapp/mkrapp.github.io/notan.md

 # Notan for values exercises

-[Notan](https://en.wikipedia.org/wiki/Notan){:target="_blank"} is the Japanese term that is used in arts to describe the balance of light and shade.
-It simplifies an image and helps us see value as shapes instead of looking at lines.
+[Notan](https://en.wikipedia.org/wiki/Notan){:target="_blank"} is a Japanese word that is used in arts to describe the balance of light and shade.
+As a visual aid, Notan helps us seeing an image as value shapes, not as contour lines.

 This tool is insipred by the [Proko's values tool](https://www.proko.com/values){:target="_blank"}.